JustinGranof/PokemonDawn/README.md

-# Pokemon Dawn
+# Pokémon Dawn

 Grade 12 Computer Science Final Project

-Pokemon Dawn is a remake of the popular Pokemon game series.
-In Pokemon Dawn players join the world of Pokemon, and can interact with numerous NPCs, explore the different maps, purchase in game items, and train Pokemon through battling.
+Pokémon Dawn is a remake of the popular Pokémon game series.
+In Pokémon Dawn players join the world of Pokémon, and can interact with numerous NPCs, explore the different maps, purchase in game items, and train Pokémon through battling.

-<h2>Instructions to Run PokemonDawn</h2>
+<h2>Instructions to Run Pokémon Dawn</h2>
 <p>Download the executable jar file from <a href="http://www.mediafire.com/file/ro8ea0xs878jseo/PokemonDawn.jar/file">here</a>.</p>
 <ol>
 <li>Clone the repository</li>
-<li>Navigate into the PokemonDawn folder</li>
+<li>Navigate into the Pokémon Dawn folder</li>
 <li>In the terminal or command line run java -jar PokemonDawn.jar</li>
 </ol>